Confederations Cup: Rebuilt Maracana still the place to be

 There is an enduring aura about this new stadium.
 Every seat has a perfect view, the lush green turf is smooth and slick, the seats add a dash of local colour, with rows of sky-blue above yellow, like Copacabana sand.

-The redevelopment of the Maracana - like the building sites at many of the new and refurbished stadiums getting ready for next year's World Cup - had not gone smoothly.
+The redevelopment of the Maracana - - had not gone smoothly.

 Journalists at the reopening in April reported "uneven flooring with small gaps and holes and flooding in the VIP area", while workers were still finishing building a stadium wall and ticket offices as turnstiles and gates were not working.